Nutrimuscle Forum : Mobile & Tablette

 might have the potential to reduce the metabolic stress of exercise or alter ammonia

-production or removal, which warrants further investigation.
+or removal, which warrants further investigation.

 Keywords: L-carnitine L-tartrate, cyclists, fat oxidation, carbohydrate oxidation,